FREQUENTLY ASKED QUESTIONS

 I can do any month you have to give me, what should I put down on the application?

-You are wonderful.
-Please indicate this by writing just that* in the space provided.
-This will help us schedule everyone who can't be so flexible. *(Meaning the flexibility, don't actually write the words "I am wonderful" - though we'll be certain to share a nice laugh if you do.)
+*(Meaning the flexibility, don't actually write the words "I am wonderful" - though we'll be certain to share a nice laugh if you do.)

 Does this mean I am more likely to get in if I put down other months?